 To the extent that the RC’s ability to evaluate programs is limited, due either to the review workload or to the special nature of candidate programs, the RC is empowered, with Board approval, to enlist ad hoc reviewers to assist in reviews.
 However, the role of ad hoc reviewers is advisory.
 They may be invited to attend and speak at review meetings or portions thereof, or may participate by phone or other electronic means, but they are non-voting participants.
 The ED also attends RC meetings as a non-voting participant, serving as the RC’s executive secretary, assigning cases to reviewers (in consultation with the RC Chair), organizing all RC activities, and handling all correspondence with applicant programs and other relevant parties.

-PCSAS started accepting applications for accreditation June 1, 2009 and to date has accredited 35 programs.
+PCSAS started accepting applications for accreditation June 1, 2009, accredited our first program in November 2009 and to date has accredited 37 programs.
 Current Review Committee members, with affiliations and terms, are as follows:

 The Board of Directors has sought the support, advice, and counsel of distinguished psychological scientists on a variety of critical issues PCSAS faces as a new accreditation organization from funding and organizational issues to educational and scientific issues.
 The Board formalized this advisory role by creating an Advisory Council.
 The Council will grow slowly over time, but to date, these distinguished scientists have agreed to serve on the Advisory Council: